-Scottish Child Payment was increased to £26.70 in April 2024, in line with inflation.
+Scottish Child Payment was increased from £26.70 to £27.15 in April 2025, in line with inflation, compared to initial payments of £10 per week made to eligible families in February 2021.

-Scottish Child Payment is administered by Social Security Scotland through an application-based process, and is paid on a four-weekly basis.
+Scottish Child Payment is administered by Social Security Scotland through an application-based process and is paid on a four-weekly basis.